 Local events matter and are a powerful way to connect with your MP and push an issue higher up her/his agenda.
 Events also inspire others to be activists and build solidarity in the community on issues.

-The UK has a vital lifesaving role to play on Yemen, where 22.2 million people (80% of the population) now need humanitarian assistance.
+The UK has a vital lifesaving role to play on Yemen, where 24 million people now need humanitarian assistance.
 This page contains tips and links to all the resources you will need to plan a compelling event on Yemen.

 This is a UK issue.
 On the Security Council, the UK is the 'lead' country for Yemen.
 It also has close bilateral relations with Saudi Arabia - the country that is leading military action against Yemen's Houthi rebels and is, according to the UN, responsible for the majority of civilian deaths.
-The UK must build support for a new Security Council resolution demanding a ceasefire, and use its influence with Saudi Arabia to press them to adhere to it.
+The UK must use its influence with Saudi Arabia to press them to adhere to the current ceasefire and ongoing peace talks.

 Key asks - what to include